Basqe/frontend-nanodegree-feedreader/README.md

+# How to run it?

+1. Clone the repository.
+2. Open up index.html.
+3. Check if Jasmine passes.

 # Testing suites

 1. Suite that checks if RSS feeds are defined, got a URL that isn't empty and have a defined name.